DataDog/integrations-core/cassandra/README.md

 #### Containerized

 For containerized environments, see the [Autodiscovery Integration Templates][8] for guidance on applying the parameters below.

 ##### Metric collection

-For containerized environments, see the [Autodiscovery with JMX][9] guide.
+For containerized environments, see the [Autodiscovery with JMX][9] guide, which includes [updating your Agent Image][17] on your clusters via Autodiscovery.

 ##### Log collection